What is a zone tax offset?

 Australian Defence Force Personnel

 If you’re a member of the Australian Defence Force, it is possible that you could qualify to receive the Overseas Forces Offset or even an Overseas Forces Tax Exemption.
-You can qualify for both the zone offset and the overseas forces offset, but ATO regulations stipulate that you can only claim one offset.
+You can qualify for both the zone offset and the overseas forces offset.
+However, ATO regulations stipulate that you can only claim one offset.
 Therefore we recommend you claim whichever offset is highest.
 For further information about overseas offsets for Defence Force members, please visit our Overseas Forces Tax Offset blog post.

 Not sure whether you’re eligible or how much you can claim?